Sri Lankan delegation arrives in India to attend Kushinagar International Airport inauguration | International

 Sri Lankan delegation arrives in India to attend Kushinagar International Airport inauguration

-Sri Lankan Prime Minister Mahinda Rajapaksa along with ministerial colleagues and a group of around 100 Buddhist monks arrived at Kushinagar International Airport to attend the inaugural ceremony of the airport on Wednesday.
+Sri Lankan Cabinet Minister Namal Rajapaksa along with ministerial colleagues and a group of around 100 Buddhist monks arrived at Kushinagar International Airport to attend the inaugural ceremony of the airport on Wednesday.

 - Country: